-The regular Home Depot Credit Card interest rate is anywhere from 17.99% to 26.99%, depending on your creditworthiness.
+The regular Home Depot® Credit Card interest rate is 17.99% (V), depending on your creditworthiness.
 You'll need at least fair credit - a credit score of 640 or higher - for approval.
 If you have fair credit, you may end up with an APR on the higher end of the range.

-It's worth mentioning that the Home Depot Credit Card offers an intro APR of 0% for 6 months on purchases, but it has a catch: It's a "deferred interest" offer rather than a true 0% APR period.
+It's worth mentioning that the Home Depot® Credit Card offers an intro APR of 0% for 6 to 24 months on purchases, but it has a catch: It's a "deferred interest" offer rather than a true 0% APR period.
 That means you'll pay all the interest you'd have paid otherwise if you don't pay off your card before the promotional period ends.
-So if you use this card for its promotional APR period, make sure you can pay off the card before the deferred interest kicks in.
+So, if you use this card for its promotional APR period, make sure you can pay off the card before the deferred interest kicks in.
 If you don't, it's a pretty expensive way to finance a purchase.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.